kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 1. Open the Katib UI as described [above](#katib-ui).
 1. Click **Hyperparameter Tuning** on the Katib home page.
-1. Open the Katib drop-down menu on the left, then open the **HP** section and click **Monitor**:
+1. Open the Katib menu panel on the left, then open the **HP** section and click **Monitor**:

     <img src="/docs/images/katib-menu.png"
-      alt="The Katib drop-down menu"
+      alt="The Katib menu panel"
       class="mt-3 mb-3 border border-info rounded">

-1. Click on the right-hand panel to close the drop-down menu.
+1. Click on the right-hand panel to close the menu panel.
 You should see the list of experiments:

     <img src="/docs/images/katib-experiments.png"